TheMonk2121/ai-dev-tasks/400_guides/400_09_ai-frameworks-dspy.md

 ### **What Are You Trying to Do?**

 **I'm implementing AI features in my code**
-→ Start here, then read `400_10_integrations-models.md` for model management
+→ Start here, then read `400_10_integrations-models.md` for model managemen

 **I need to understand how AI integrates with memory** → Read `400_01_memory-system-architecture.md` first, then this guide's Technical Reference